 Magical Gesture: You cast spells with mouse gestures, but good luck getting the game to recognize them.

 Magic Knight: Even playing a character with a heavy focus on melee and Rogue skills, magic is still frequently essential to solving puzzles and fighting certain enemies.

-Mama Bear / Papa Wolf.
-The dragon, exact gender unknown.
+Mama Bear / Papa Wolf: The dragon, exact gender unknown.
 Subverted as it can sell one his egg to the PC.
-Double subverted as it knows it's nesessary for saving the world and at least wants a compensation for such a sacrifice.
+Double subverted as it knows it's necessary for saving the world and at least wants a compensation for such a sacrifice.

 Meaningless Villain Victory: In the good resolution to the plot, when the Sisters of Ederneum come to take away princess Alia to become their new queen, it is revealed she is the fifth-generation descendant of Poxsellis and not the fourth, saving her from that fate.